Beginning of contact: “I managed to get that appointment done nicely.”

 P: “I think they're worthless.”

-Q: “What would you like to see different?”
+Q: “What would you like to see changed?”

 P: “That they contain much clearer illustrations.”